corda/corda/docs/source/node-database-access-h2.rst

       address: "localhost:0"
   }

-If remote access is required, the address can be changed to ``0.0.0.0``.
+If remote access is required, the address can be changed to ``0.0.0.0`` to listen on all interfaces.
+A password must be set for the database user before doing so.
-The node requires a database password to be set when the database is exposed on the network interface to listen on.

 .. sourcecode:: groovy